White supremacist under scrutiny for robocalls using Mollie Tibbetts' death to spread hate

 A neo-Nazi podcast host has come under scrutiny for a spate of racist robocalls in Iowa and Florida.
-The Iowa call uses the death of Mollie Tibbetts, the Iowa college student allegedly slain by a 24-year-old Mexican national last month, to propagate virulent anti-immigration rhetoric.
+The Iowa call uses the death of Mollie Tibbetts, the college student allegedly slain by a 24-year-old Mexican national last month, to propagate virulent anti-immigration rhetoric.

 “The Aztec hybrids, known as mestizos, are low-IQ, bottom-feeding savages, and [that] is why the country they infest are crime-ridden failures,” the caller says, according to a recording obtained by Iowa Starting Line.
 “That’s now America’s fate too unless we re-found America as whites-only and get rid of them now.
 Every last one.”